 Faithful: When I came to the foot of the Hill called Difficulty, I met with a very aged Man, who asked me, What I was, and whither bound?
 I told him, that I was a Pilgrim, going to the Celestial City.
 Then said the old man, Thou lookest like an honest fellow; wilt thou be content to dwell with me for the wages that I shall give thee?
 Then I asked him his name, and where he dwelt?
 He said his name was Adam the First, and he dwelt in the town of Deceit.
-I asked him then, What was his work and what the wages that I should be his Heir at last.
+I asked him then, What was his work and what the wages that he would give?
+He told me, That his work was many delights; and his wages, that I should be his Heir at last.
 I further asked him, What House he kept, and what other Servants he had?
 So he told me, That his House was maintained with all the dainties in the world; and that his Servants were those of his own begetting.
 Then I asked how many Children he had?
 He said that he had but three Daughters: The Lust of the Flesh, The Lust of the Eyes, and The Pride of Life, and that I should marry them all if I would.
 Then I asked how long time he would have me live with him?
 And he told me, As long as he lived himself.
 Christian: Well, and what conclusion came the old man and you to at last?

 Faithful: Why, at first, I felt myself somewhat inclined to go with the man, for I thought he spoke very fair; but looking on his forehead, as I talked with him, I saw there written, Put off the old man with his deeds.